imLinguin/comet/docs/steamdeck/USAGE.md

 Using `comet_shortcut.sh` will simplify the process of launching Heroic Games Launcher games with Comet in the background.
 That script works in both Modes.

+This instruction also applies for desktop users who want to use comet in launchers that do not support comet natively.

 ## How to Use
 1. Install Comet and its shortcut script.
 (See the installation steps below.)
 2. Change the Heroic game settings to run the shortcut script before the game launch.
 3. Launch the game through either Desktop or Game Mode!
 4. **Directly exiting the game through Steam will not sync your GOG playtime via Heroic!** Make sure to always exit the game via in-game menu.

+Do you use Lutris instead?
+See [this section](#lutris)

 > [!NOTE]
 > On the startup comet downloads `GalaxyPeer` libraries (~100 MiB) into `$XDG_DATA_HOME/comet/redist/peer`.